-Ground-oriented residential dwellings are the predominant housing type in this Fonthill neighbourhood.
+The proposed severance will facilitate the construction of one additional single detached dwelling.
+Ground-oriented residential dwellings are the predominant housing type in this Fonthill neighbourhood, with single detached dwellings making up the majority of that mix.
 Single detached dwellings are also the only permitted use under the R1 zone of the current Zoning By-law (1987).

 The subject lands are located less than 1000 metres from Downtown Fonthill, various other commercial uses along Highway 20 West and three public elementary schools.
-This places it within the realm of the desirable '10-minute' walking-shed neighbourhood.
-The local public high school is also only about 2 km west of the subject lands which can be travelled by bicycle in 10 minutes.
+This places it within the desirable realm of a '10-minute' walk-shed neighbourhood.
+The local public high school is also only about 2 km west of the subject lands which can be travelled by bicycle in around 10 minutes.